zvrba/SqlInvoke/README.txt

 SqlInvoke
 =========
 This is not an ORM, but a "foreign language interface" towards SQLServer using ADO.NET and `Microsoft.Data.SqlClient`.
 The name of the project, which plays on P/Invoke, reflects its underlying philosophy.
+The library targets net6.0.
+(The build will also produce a netstandard2.0 library, however, only `Sql*` attributes are available in the dll targeting netstandard2.0 -- no executable code is there.)

 I'd like to thank my employer, Quine AS (which I'm a co-founder of), for allowing me to open-source this project.